 In Lebanon, freekeh is cooked as a pilaf served with toasted nuts and either lamb shanks or chicken.
 I thought of combining it with a fresh tomato soup.
 Tomato and freekeh are a wonderful pair, plus it turns a simple soup into a hearty, filling, flavorful and economical meal.
 I added some chili pepper but it is fine without it.

-Tomato soup with freekehJoumana Accad Mediterranean, Middle Eastern April 9, 2015 Soups, Soup, vegan, tomato, freekeh, roasted green wheat,
+Tomato soup with freekehJoumana Accad Mediterranean, Middle Eastern April 9, 2015 Soups, Soup, vegan, tomato, freekeh, roasted green wheat, tagged,

 Prep Time: 20 minutes

 Cook Time: 30 minutes

 4 cloves garlic peeled, mashed with salt to taste

 6 cups peeled, chopped tomatoes can use cans (not recommended)

 1/2 cup tomato paste or pasta sauce with herbs

 2 teaspoon white pepper or black pepper, divided